Algiras/Miserable/blog/src/content/blog/2025-05-13-whyyouarewrong.md

 # The Incident

 So, today was a thing.
-I bought a self-help book about 'Living in the Now' and it's currently being used as a coaster for a cold cup of coffee.
-The irony is the only thing keeping me warm.
+I tried to drink two liters of water a day.
+Now I just spend my entire life walking to the bathroom.
+It's the most exercise I've had in years.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.